Veams/documentation/methodology/javascript/bringItTogether/methodology__jsTogether.md

 [//]: # ({{#wrapWith "grid-row"}})
 [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-12"}})

-# JavaScript Best Practices: Bringing It All Together
+# Bringing It All Together

 ## Altogether, modules, options, and items form a complete system for managing JavaScript functionality.